Independent Fiduciary Services

 Post-Confirmation Liquidation or Litigation Trustee

-When federal and state regulatory agencies require companies to engage corporate monitors in order to resolve an investigation into compliance deficiencies, Teneo’s specialists provide a significant advantage.
+Teneo’s specialists provide a significant advantage when federal and state regulatory agencies require companies to engage corporate monitors in order to resolve an investigation into compliance deficiencies.
 Our corporate governance and compliance team, working with the firm’s subject-matter experts, provide respected and independent monitoring services to companies across the globe.

 - Sell assets.